Well that’s what I think I grew! And it’s certainly something I’ve been eating this past week or two. So let’s stick to that name shall we?

 Is it silly that it never occurred to me to eat these fresh?
 Or to freeze them?
 I grow a few varieties and dry them for soups and chilis.
 Learn something new every day =)

-No not silly at all – it was only because I saw the seeds, grew them then wondered how to cook them
+No not silly at all – it was only because I saw the seeds, grew them then wondered how to cook them 🙂 Freezing them is so simple, and saves a lot of time drying them out!

 I might not be drying them “properly” but it’s worked for me so far.
 I leave them on the vine until the pod breaks free from its top section.
 Then I forget about the bagful of bean pods for a good while.
 Then I find the bag a bit later and shell them while watching a movie.
 The beans are stored in a mesh bag and the shells go into the compost.
 With this turn in weather we just had, I hope to be having some Yin Yang and Tiger Eye Bean soup for dinner tonight (from spring beans)!